 8.)
 Train your staff well, not just in product offerings, but in customer service.
 Your staff are your brand ambassadors and you can train and educate them to be so.

 9.)
 Promote shopping local.
 This you can do today very easy with signage and on your website.

 10.)
-Merchandise to be inspirational,captivating, and entertaining.
+Merchandise should be inspirational, captivating, and entertaining.
 One of the biggest advantages to Brick and Mortar locations is the sensory experience.
 That goes from your furnishings to your displays.

-Eyecare professionals have about 2 to 5 more years to ramp up their marketing for Virtual Reality Shopping.
-Smart Glass and AR techonology are only going to start popping up in the eyecare industry news more frequently, so this is the time to analyze what you have and start to make changes now.
+Eyecare professionals have about 2 more years to ramp up their marketing for Virtual Reality Shopping.
+Smart Glass and AR techonology are only going to start popping up in the eyecare industry news more frequently, so this is the time to analyze what you have and start to make changes.